 But anyhow, back to the contract manufacturing definition.

+The major difference is in toll manufacturing, getting a manufacturer to produce a subassembly or component, which another manufacturing company then buys so they can complete their own product.
 So, in toll manufacturing a contract isn’t necessary, it’s just a manufacturer purchasing a part needed to finish their own manufacturing processes.
 For example, a PC manufacturer might purchase their processors from a different company when building desktops.

 As mentioned earlier, outsourcing and contract manufacturing are essentially one of the same, and so too are the reasons a business might take this approach.